mdsimon2/RPi-CamillaDSP/README.md

 ### squeezelite

+Download and install squeezelite.

 ```
 sudo apt install squeezelite
 ```

-Like shairport-sync we need to make a few changes to the squeezelite configuration.
+Like shairport-sync a few changes are required to the squeezelite configuration.
 Copy and paste the lines shown below to the end of the file using nano.

 ```
 sudo nano /etc/default/squeezelite